guidoism/escape/inspiration/jonesforth.md

         .space 1                // scratch used by EMIT

 /*
-        Back to input, WORD is a FORTH word which reads the next full word of input.
+        Back to input, `WORD` is a FORTH word which reads the next full word of input.

         What it does in detail is that it first skips any blanks (spaces, tabs, newlines and so on).
-        Then it calls KEY to read characters into an internal buffer until it hits a blank.
+        Then it calls `KEY` to read characters into an internal buffer until it hits a blank.
 Then it calculates the length of the word it read and returns the address and the length as two words on the stack (with the length at the top of stack).

-        Notice that WORD has a single internal buffer which it overwrites each time (rather like a static C string).
-Also notice that WORD's internal buffer is just 32 bytes long and there is NO checking for overflow.
-31 bytes happens to be the maximum length of a FORTH word that we support, and that is what WORD is used for: to read FORTH words when we are compiling and executing code.
+        Notice that `WORD` has a single internal buffer which it overwrites each time (rather like a static C string).
+Also notice that `WORD's` internal buffer is just 32 bytes long and there is NO checking for overflow.
+31 bytes happens to be the maximum length of a FORTH word that we support, and that is what `WORD` is used for: to read FORTH words when we are compiling and executing code.
 The returned strings are not NUL-terminated.

         Start address+length is the normal way to represent strings in FORTH (not ending in an ASCII NUL character as in C), and so FORTH strings can contain any character including NULs and can be any length.

-        WORD is not suitable for just reading strings (eg. user input) because of all the above peculiarities and limitations.
+        `WORD` is not suitable for just reading strings (eg. user input) because of all the above peculiarities and limitations.

         Note that when executing, you'll see:
-        WORD FOO
+        `WORD FOO`
-        which puts "FOO" and length 3 on the stack, but when compiling:
+        which puts "`FOO`" and length 3 on the stack, but when compiling:
-        : BAR WORD FOO ;
+        `: BAR WORD FOO ;`
         is an error (or at least it doesn't do what you might expect).
 Later we'll talk about compiling and immediate mode, and you'll understand why.
 */